 (5) The owner(s) and the designated person in charge of a shellfish operation must:

-(a) Ensure that at least one individual harvesting shellfish on behalf of the operation at each harvest site carry a copyof both the operation license and the harvest site certificate designating that the site is approved by the department for harvesting by that operation;
+(a) Ensure that at least one individual harvesting shellfish on behalf of the operation at each harvest site carry a copy, either electronic or paper, of a valid operation license and a valid harvest site certificate ;

-(b) Furnish shellfish tags meeting the requirements of chapter 69.30 RCW, these rules, and the NSSP Model Ordinance to those individuals harvesting on behalf of the operation;
+(b) Ensure the individuals harvesting on behalf of the operation furnish shellfish tags that comply with the requirements of chapter 69.30 RCW, this chapter, and the NSSP Model Ordinance ;

-(c) Ensure, by supervision at harvest sites or other adequate means, that those individuals working on behalf of the operation harvest only from harvest sites approved by the department for the operation; and
+(c) Ensure, by supervision at harvest sites or other adequate means, that thoe individuals working on behalf of the operation harvest only from harvest sites approved by the department for the operation; and

-(d) Notify the department if an owner or person in charge has reason to believe that any individual is using the operation's tags, shellfish operation license, or harvest site certificate for any purpose other than one approved by the department.
+(d) Notify the department if an owner or person in charge has reason to believe that an individual is using the operation's tags, shellfish operation license, or harvest site certificate for a purpose other than a purpose approved by the department.

-(6) The designated person in charge of a shellfish operation must have a functioning telephone message device or service issued by a telephone service provider to the owner(s) or person in charge.
+(6) The designated person in charge of a shellfish operation must have a functioning telephone with voicemail capabilities and an email address belonging to the owner(s) or person in charge.
 The person in charge must:

-(a) Monitor the device or service each day that the shellfish operation is active, regarding messages from the department about emergency closure of harvest areas or recall of shellfish products; and
+(a) Monitor the telephone, voicemail inbox, and email each day that the shellfish operation is active, regarding messages from the department about emergency closure of harvest areas or recall of shellfish products; and

-(b) Notify the department whenever the telephone number used for this purpose changes; or
+(b) Notify the department whenever the telephone number or email used for this purpose changes; or

 (c) Maintain another equivalent method of contact with the department approved in the plan of operations.